 This course will explore ethical and moral dilemmas that arise as powerful and pervasive new technologies increasingly shape how individuals understand themselves, and play important roles in weaving together new kinds of social groups.
 We will examine how new technological capacities have helped shape new kinds of economic organization and production (information economy), new forms of community (dispersed, virtual), and led people to new understandings of individuality and of themselves (e.g., online communities as constitutive of new self-definitions and understandings).
 We will work through case studies to investigate how particular new communication technologies have changed how society is organized, and changed how individuals interact with one another.
 We will explore ethical questions in the context of these case studies, and will ask ourselves how people can and should treat and engage one another in a rapidly transforming technical and social landscape.
 We will grapple with understanding information technologies as both shaping and reflecting the communities and societies in which they exist; and we will consider whether the question of how one should/can engage another person may be decided by, or embedded in the technical structure of new social media and other technical systems.
 We will explore how our interactions with the physical world are increasingly mediated by technologies (from games to Google Glass), and think about how the 'natural' and the 'artificial' are merging together, possibly transforming what it means to be human, or to be a nation.
 In short, we will explore how communication systems shape societies: how social, economic, political, and cultural life is transformed as new technologies enable new modes of mediated social interaction.
 In a rapidly transforming world, this course will lead students to understand themselves as, and be, active, ethical contributors, capable of shaping communities of various kinds: business, social, cultural, and other.

-CDT 43510 Philosophy of Mind (Phil 43901) taught by various faculty in the Philosophy Department (SPRING)
+CDT 43510 Philosophy of Mind (Phil 43901) taught by various faculty in the Philosophy Department (NOT OFFERED AT THIS TIME)

 What are mental phenomena?
 What is their place in the world?
 Are they identical with physical phenomena?
 Are they distinct from physical phenomena, yet dependent on them in some form?
 Or are the two classes of phenomena entirely independent of each other.
 Are there causal relations between mental and physical phenomena?
 And if so, what must the nature of mental and physical phenomena be to allow for this possibility?
 Is there a principled distinction between experiential and representational phenomena?
 Or is this a merely superficial distinction?
 These are some of the big questions that arise when we ask what the nature of mind is, when we raise questions about the metaphysics of Mind.